-3.2 Crown Consultation in Relation to the Committee's Work
+3.2.
+Crown Consultation in Relation to the Committee's Work

 The Government of Canada has adopted a whole-of-government approach to Crown consultation.
-This approach involves federal authorities working together, and with other jurisdictions where appropriate, to ensure any identified legal duty to consult Indigenous groups is fulfilled in advance of federal decisions which may adversely impact the exercise of Aboriginal and Treaty rights recognized and affirmed under Section 35 of the Constitution Act, 1982.
+This approach involves federal authorities working together, and with other jurisdictions where appropriate, to ensure the legal duty to consult with Indigenous groups is fulfilled in advance of federal decisions which may adversely impact the exercise of Aboriginal and Treaty rights recognized and affirmed under Section 35 of the Constitution Act, 1982.
 The Crown also consults for good governance such as to inform sound policy-making and the drafting of regulations, as well as for a variety of other relationship building and reconciliation objectives.

-On this basis, Crown consultation will rely on the Committee-led Regional Assessment, with additional consultation activities as appropriate following the Regional Assessment Report.
-Crown consultation in the context of a Regional Assessment represents a new form of Crown-Indigenous engagement that may evolve over time, with different approaches used than for consultations integrated into regulatory and project-based environmental assessment processes.
+On this basis, Crown consultation will rely on the information gathered through the Committee-led Regional Assessment, with additional consultation activities as appropriate following the Regional Assessment Report.
+Crown consultation in the context of this Regional Assessment represents a new form of Crown-Indigenous engagement, with different approaches used than for consultations integrated into regulatory and project-based environmental assessment processes.

-For this Regional Assessment, the Crown will be guided by federal policies including the Updated Guidelines for Federal Officials to Fulfill the Duty to Consult (2011) as well as the Principles Respecting the Government of Canada's Relationship with Indigenous Peoples (2017).
+For this Regional Assessment, the Crown will be guided by federal policies including the Updated Guidelines for Federal Officials to Fulfill the Duty to Consult (2011) as well as the Principles respecting the Government of Canada's relationship with Indigenous peoples (2017).
 These policies recognize that the honour of the Crown must guide the conduct of the Crown in all of its dealings with Indigenous peoples.